vantage-sh/docs.vantage.sh/docs/savings_planner.md

 The latest savings rate for the plan is calculated by looking at the last full month of usage.
 You can click the top of any column to sort the table by that column.

 :::info
-For more information about Savings Plans and factors such as term and prepayment, see this [Vantage blog article](https://www.vantage.sh/blog/what-is-an-aws-savings-plan).
+For more information about Savings Plans and factors such as term, prepayment, and EC2 vs. Compute plans, see this [Vantage blog article](https://www.vantage.sh/blog/what-is-an-aws-savings-plan).
 :::

 1. To add a new Savings Plan, click **Add potential savings plan**.